 Many different animals on display in the Exploration Station.
 The shell of a 10,000-year old Giant Tortoise, Green Tree Frog, different species of snakes and footprints of animals.
 Take a pamphlet on the Panther an animal near extinction.
 Books on mammals, birds, reptiles, water birds and amphibians for sale in the museum.

-The museum dedicated to the men in the CCC (Civilian Conservation Corps) who were injured, disabled and died performing their duties.
+The museum dedicated to the men injured, disabled and died performing their duties in the CCC (Civilian Conservation Corps).
 Artifacts that the men used donated by family members.
 Posters of the original 8 parks that became the Florida State Park System.
 A 15-minute video presentation of the development of the state parks in the 1930s.
 Some of the men slept in tents; some in barracks.
 A tent that the officer slept in is on display.

 Sit on a picnic table and enjoy Music in the Park performed in the bandstand in March and April.
 Admission prices and hours of operation on the website.

 Lake County Historical Museum located in the Lake County Courthouse in Tavares.
 Different rooms in the museum depict early life in Lake County.
 A wall dedicated to African-American Heritage.
 The Buffalo Soldiers founded after the civil war served on the western frontier.
 A photograph of Daniel Keel who served in the Army Air Corps during World War II.